 But why would Introversion fit so well with creative expression?

-Psychiatrist and psychotherapist Carl Jung identified it as a core personality trait, and The Myers & Briggs Foundation page “Extraversion or Introversion” describes qualities for Introversion:
+Psychiatrist and psychotherapist Carl Jung identified introversion as a core personality trait, and The Myers & Briggs Foundation page “Extraversion or Introversion” describes qualities such as:

 One example of these qualities: J.K.
 Rowling – who notes on her website that she first had the idea for Harry Potter in 1990 when she was traveling alone on a train: